 Seals thinks, and then smiles a bit, “do you like him?”

 Should she be polite or open?
-She thought for a while, looking like she is able to figure that one out.
-“Eh,” Eysin shrugs, she didn’t really have any strong feelings.
+She thought for a while, looking like she can figure that one out.
+“Eh,” Eysin shrugs, she didn’t have any strong feelings.
 “I don’t care to make this about him, really, just to clear the air between you and me.”

 Seals sits up more straight and now looks into her eyes, more investigating.
 “I wasn’t mad at you!”
 She blurts out and rambles, ”I thought I was a little mad at him – and he never even fucking told me!
 I never asked about it and he never brought it up!
 Like it’s a no big deal he aims to bang some other chick when I’m gone?”